 The ASP.NET MVC MultiSelect control is shipped with several built-in themes such as Material, Bootstrap, Fabric (Office 365), Tailwind CSS, and High Contrast.
 Customize any one of these built-in themes or create new themes by either simply overriding SASS variables or using our Theme Studio application.

 Fully supports WAI-ARIA accessibility that makes list view accessible to on-screen readers and assistive devices.

-Follows WAI-ARIA best practices for implementing keyboard interaction.
+Follows WAI-ARIA best practices best practices for implementing keyboard interaction.

-Designed the UI element visuals such as foreground color, background color, line spacing, text, and images based on WCAG 2.0 standard.
+Follows WCAG 2.0standard in design for the UI element visuals such as foreground color, background color, line spacing, text, and images.

 Supports right-to-left (RTL) direction for users working in right-to-left languages like Hebrew, Arabic, or Persian.

 You can find our ASP.NET MVC MultiSelect DropDown demo here.

 No, this is a commercial product and requires a paid license.
 However, a free community license is also available for companies and individuals whose organizations have less than $1 million USD in annual gross revenue and five or fewer developers.

 A good place to start would be our comprehensive getting started documentation.

 Greatness—it’s one thing to say you have it, but it means more when others recognize it.
 Syncfusion is proud to hold the following industry awards.